marianemcgrath/pands-weekly-tasks/README.md

 ## Task 6: Square Root
  - This program takes a positive floating-point number as input and outputs an approximation of its square root.
  - This program does not use the built-in functions in Python [x ** .5 **or** math.sqrt(x)]
- - To develop the code, the author researched the Newton method for estimating square roots and used the Babylonian method.
+ - To develop the code, the author researched the Newton method for estimating square roots.

 Suggested figures for the test:
 - Please enter a positive number: 14.5